rgottberg/pipelineR_PIERRICK_FORK/README.md

 ## Tests

 All major functions are covered by `testthat` unit tests.
-Tests are automatically executed in the CI/CD pipeline to ensure the package remains stable after each update.
+Tests are automatically executed in the CI pipeline to ensure the package remains stable after each update.

 ------------------------------------------------------------------------